security-summer-school/.github/profile/README.md

 ### Develop and Contribute

-If you want to get more involved by contributing to Security Summer School, join us here:
+If you want to contribute to Security Summer School, join us here:

 - [Github](https://github.com/security-summer-school): Development takes place here!